Nadia: The Secret of Blue Water: Video games

-The first Nadia video game was released in 1991 for the Famicom console.
+The first Nadia video game was released in 1991 for the Family Computer console.
 The player controls a cast of characters in a simplistic strategy battle game.
 Battles are carried out through an RPG style turn-based system.
 Since the first game's release, six additional games were made.
-These games include: Fushigi no Umi no Nadia (March 19, 1991, published by Namco), Fushigi no Umi Nadia: The Secret of the Blue Water (March 27, 1992, developed and published by Gainax),Fushigi no Umi Nadia: The Secret of the Blue Water (October 23, 1992, developed and published by Gainax), Fushigi no Umi Nadia: The Secret of the Blue Water (FM Towns), Fushigi no Umi Nadia: The Secret of Blue Water (January 29, 1993, published by Hudson Soft), and Fushigi no Umi no Nadia: Inherit the Blue Water (September 22, 2005, published by Jinx).
+These games include: Fushigi no Umi no Nadia (March 19, 1991, published by Namco), Fushigi no Umi Nadia: The Secret of the Blue Water (March 27, 1992, developed and published by Gainax), Fushigi no Umi Nadia: The Secret of the Blue Water (October 23, 1992, developed and published by Gainax), Fushigi no Umi Nadia: The Secret of the Blue Water (FM Towns), Fushigi no Umi Nadia: The Secret of Blue Water (January 29, 1993, published by Hudson Soft), and Fushigi no Umi no Nadia: Inherit the Blue Water (September 22, 2005, published by Jinx).

-Nadia: The Secret of Blue Water made its first Super Robot Wars appearance in Super Robot Wars X (released on March 29, 2018 in Japan, and on April 26 in Southeast Asia (Singapore, Malaysia, Thailand, the Philippines, and Indonesia), published by Bandai Namco).
+Nadia: The Secret of Blue Water made its first Super Robot Wars appearance in Super Robot Wars X (released on March 29, 2018, in Japan, and on April 26 in Southeast Asia (Singapore, Malaysia, Thailand, the Philippines, and Indonesia), published by Bandai Namco).

 Reception

 The series won a number of awards in the Animage Anime Grand Prix of 1991 including "Best Work".
 The opening theme Blue Water was voted as best song, while Jean, Sanson and Nemo were respectively voted as fourth, fifth and thirteenth best male character.
 Six episodes were voted into the top 20 best episodes, including episode 22 which was voted as best episode overall.
-Nadia herself was voted as best female character, and was also the first character to overtake Nausicaä as the favourite female anime character in Animage's readers poll.
+Nadia herself was voted as best female character, and was also the first character to overtake Nausicaä as the favorite female anime character in Animage's readers poll.
 In 2001, the series placed 72 in a list of top 100 anime productions decided by Animage.

 In The Anime Encyclopedia, Jonathan Clements and Helen McCarthy noted the series made an obvious attempt to reach the mass audience adding that "Very rarely has this approach produced a show of such enduring charm and emotional validity".
-They recognise that the audience is aware of a "dark and terrible fate" hiding behind the otherwise positive nature of the show's visuals and music.
+They recognize that the audience is aware of a "dark and terrible fate" hiding behind the otherwise positive nature of the show's visuals and music.
 The series is compared to Gainax's later Neon Genesis Evangelion, which made the "lurking darkness" a central theme.